Solutions and Results

 The Results

-Instead of organizing their information by folders, Skyline enabled them to organize by metadata – which was a new concept to his team, but they quickly embraced it because it lets them better organize and find document types across particular pieces of land.
+Instead of organizing their information by folders, we enabled them to organize by metadata – which was a new concept to his team, but they quickly embraced it because it lets them better organize and find document types across particular pieces of land.

 “Now we’ll be able to pull up to a tract and quickly determine what practices we implemented to get here.
 If the practices implemented yielded favorable results, we will quickly know which ones to replicate,” Tallant said.
 By centralizing his division’s information so they can access it remotely – as well as using SharePoint lists and alerts – he and his peers can quickly get the right information to the right people.